1996 Republican National Convention: Susan Molinari's keynote address

-U.S. House of Representatives and Vice Chair of the House Republican Conference, Susan Molinari, spoke at the convention, Molinari was elected vice chair of the Republican Conference in 1994.
-In 1996, party leaders chose Molinari to deliver the keynote address.
+U.S. Representative and Vice Chair of the House Republican Conference Susan Molinari delivered the convention's keynote address.

+Molinari's speech spoke of mothers like herself being, "stretched to the limit, trying to hold down a job while trying to hold down the fort at home, too," faulting Clinton for passing what she claimed was "the largest tax increase in history."
+Faulting Clinton, she claimed that, "now Americans pay almost 40 cents of every dollar they earn in taxes, the most ever.
+Every year Bill Clinton's been in office, taxes have been higher, and family incomes have been lower."
+She painted the Dole-Kemp ticket as offering an alternative to the scenario that she characterized.

+Molinari assailed Clinton as failing to fulfill the campaign promises he had been elected on in 1992, prefacing her speech with the quip, "This speech is a lot like a Bill Clinton promise: It won't last long and it'll sound like a Republican talking," and later quipping that, "Americans know that Bill Clinton's promises have the life span of a Big Mac on Air Force One.
+While that tag line may be funny, what's not funny is what he is doing to the promise of America."

+CNN described Molinari's speech, which frequently mentioned her 3-month-old daughter and the children of other individuals, as perhaps intending to help lessen the gender gap shown in polls of women voters favoring the Democratic ticket.

 George H. W. Bush

 Former president George H. W. Bush, who been unseated in the previous 1992 election, delivered a speech on the convention's opening night.

 Gerald Ford

 Former president Gerald Ford, who had selected Dole as his vice presidential running mate in the 1976 United States presidential election, delivered a short speech on the convention's opening night.

 Ford, in light of the Republican ticket trailing by double-digits in the polls at the time of the 1996 Republican National Convention, reminded voters that the 1976 Ford-Dole ticket gained 30 points in the polls before November 1976.

 In his remarks, Ford made an automobile pun, quipping, "a few years ago, when I suddenly found myself President, I said I was a Ford, not a Lincoln.
 Today, what we have in the White House is neither a Ford or a Lincoln.
 What we have is a convertible Dodge.
 Isn't it time for a trade-in?".